Geographic Information Systems and Geographic Information Science

-As with many other terms in this document, geography is a term with a wide variety of meanings and there is no single definition that covers the variety of activities that are performed by people that call themselves geographers or are in some way associated with the discipline of geography.
+Geography is a term with a wide variety of meanings and there is no single definition that covers the variety of activities that are performed by people that call themselves geographers or are in some way associated with the discipline of geography.
 Indeed, there are probably as many definitions of geography as there are geographers and the question of what geography is has triggered many (sometimes vicious and arguably pointless) debates among geographers.

-- What is Where?
-This is probably what most Americans think geography is based on their experience in elementary school geography memorizing the names of state capitals.
+- What is where: This is probably what most Americans think geography is based on their experience in elementary school geography memorizing the names of state capitals.
 The map is an exemplar of this idea as a graphical representation of where things are on the surface of the earth.
 "What is where" questions are commonly answered with geospatial technologies

-- Why is it There?
-This aspect of geography deals with the processes and causes that put things where they are.
+- Why is it there: This aspect of geography deals with the processes and causes that put things where they are.
 These questions can be more interesting than "what is where" questions in that they give an understanding of how the past led to the present, and allow us to build models to anticipate what might happen in the future

-- Why do we Care?
-This aspect of geography deals with values and ethics.
+- Why do we care: This aspect of geography deals with values and ethics.
 Values questions are often embedded within and hidden under the representations used in geospatial technology

 - Human geography explores human phenomena and commonly overlaps with sociology, anthropology, economics and history